 The Drumline performs at pep rallies, sports games, parades, and other events.
 Members meet 1 to 2 times per week and develop drum and percussion skills.

-The Hi-stepping team practices 3 times per week and performs at different school events, parades, and various community events.
+Hi-Stepping Team practices 3 times per week and performs at different school events, parades, various community events, etc.

-Jewels and Gents is a service and leadership organization that coordinates all-school events such as Red Ribbon Week, Take Back the Night, the Talent Show, and the Valentine’s Day Dance.
-Members participate in service activities at nearby agencies on a regular basis.
+Service and leadership organization.
+Organizes all-school events such as Red Ribbon Week, Take Back the Night, Talent Show, Valentine’s Day Dance.
+Participates in service at nearby agencies on a regular basis.

-NHS is a national organization for juniors and seniors.
+National organization for Juniors and Seniors.
+Must apply.
 In order to be accepted a student must show strong character, involvement in service, in leadership, and be in high academic standing.

-Quake is Saint Martin’s Step Team, which practices weekly and performs at various school events and participates in competitions, parades, and other outside events.
+Saint Martin’s Step Team.
+Practices weekly and performs at various school events and participates in competitions, parades and other outside events.

-Be a voice for the student body, plan all school events such as Spirit week, homecoming, pep rallies, crush week, field day, and more!
-Elections will be held in September for Senate seats and all are welcome to join as part of the General Assembly.
+Be a voice for the student body, plan all school events such as Spirit week, homecoming, pep rallies, crush week, field day, etc. Elections will be held in September for Senate seats and all are welcome to join as part of the General Assembly.

 1 of 22